wjm41/ugi_gnn/README.md

 - [x] Begin model training

 ## Log

+11 Mar - Consider downsampling dataset to 10M or even 1M; start training a 100M model in the background in the meantime.
+Better to see 100M molecules once than 1M 100 times?
+Not sure - anyhow should focus on Dopamine D4 because beta-lacatmase has a lot of covalent inhibitors so trying to benchmark with ChEMBL compounds will be very messy - should start scraping for D4 and show Alpha some examples so we can start working on filters.

 7 Mar - Code mostly decoupled, ran test confirming that my current script is MUCH slower than benchmark (GPU 1min / CPU 4mins per epoch of HIV vs reported 2.5s!) - couldn't get line profiler working but suspect the issue is with on-the-fly featurisation ; should attempt multithread next